Xalgorithms/general-documentation/setup/ubuntu.md

-# Development Environment Setup on Fedora 28
+# Development Environment Setup on Ubuntu 18

-This document contains steps for installing the [interlibr](https://github.com/Xalgorithms/interlibr) compiler and interpreter on **Fedora 28**.
+This document contains steps for installing the [interlibr](https://github.com/Xalgorithms/interlibr) compiler and interpreter on **Ubuntu 18.04.1 LTS**.
 A similar process could be applied on most GNU/Linux distributions or within the Windows Subsystem for Linux.
 Current interpreter builds (July 2018) use JSON representations of tables, rules, package information and documents.
 Refer to the [project documentation](https://github.com/xalgorithms/general-documentation) and [interlibr overview](https://github.com/Xalgorithms/interlibr) for more information about the current implementation.

 ## Installation

-How to configure the [interlibr](https://github.com/Xalgorithms/interlibr) compiler and interpreter on Fedora 28.:
+How to configure the [interlibr](https://github.com/Xalgorithms/interlibr) compiler and interpreter on Ubuntu 18.:
 1. Clone repositories.
 2. Install dependencies.
 3. Test and contribute.